 Depending on the location of the remote developers, you may need to deal with cultural & linguistic differences, rate, and ease of coordination.
 If you’re in the US, UK, or Western Europe, it makes sense to hire remote software developers from Eastern Europe.

 Eastern European developers are familiar with the western working culture, possess well-tested skills and they are highly affordable.
 Also, it is close to many western countries, which facilitate real-time discussions during working hours.

 Now that you’ve set your sights on a particular country, you need to start headhunting from the various talent pools.
 If you want to hire full-time employees, you can post job listings like this on recruitment platforms like Lensa and Glassdoor.
 If you’re looking for freelancers, Upwork and Guru are the perfect places to start.
 Else, you can start browsing review platforms like Clutch and Wadline and get connected to top development firms.

 Or you can reach out to reputable app development companies from blog articles like this.

 #5.
 Confirm That You’re Getting The Right Expert

 Regardless of your chosen platform, you’ll still need to assess the skills of the potential candidates.
 Freelancing portals allow you to go through the profile and work history of the developers.
 If you’re using platforms like Clutch, you’ll want to find out what other clients say about the respective providers.

 #6.
 Finalize With Interviews

-Nothing beats a face-to-face interview to give you a better picture of who you will be working with.
+Nothing beats a face-to-face interview to give you a better picture of who you are likely to hire as a remote developers’ team.
 Schedule a video call and communicate with the potential candidate, whether it’s a freelance developer or a product manager.
 You’ll learn if you’re able to communicate with them efficiently and if they have a design process that you’re comfortable with.